 Baby kittens are born with no teeth.
 They nurse from their mothers (or are bottle-fed formula if needed).
 Between 3 and 4 weeks of age, kittens have their first set of teeth start to erupt.
 These 26 teeth are sometimes called milk teeth or deciduous teeth.
 This just means that these “baby teeth” will fall out later as the kitten’s permanent teeth emerge.

 Kittens normally start eating solid wet food around 4-5 weeks of age, as more of their teeth emerge.
-The teeth come in starting from the front, with the incisors, and working to the back through the canines (sharp pointy teeth) to the premolars.
+The teeth come in starting from the front, with the incisors, and working to the back through the canines (sharp pointy teeth) to the kitten premolars.

 Between 5 and 8 weeks old, kittens will have a full set of 26 baby teeth.
 But not for long!
 These milk teeth soon loosen and begin to fall out to make way for the kitten’s permanent teeth.
 You don’t often see a kitten’s tooth after it falls out, because they normally just get swallowed by the kitten rather than spit out.

 Around 12 weeks , you many start to see some of those baby teeth loosen.
 Between 3 and 4 months of age, a kitten’s incisors begin to be replaced with permanent adult teeth.
-Following the incisors, a kitten’s adult canines come in, then premolars, and then molars.
+Following the incisors, a kitten’s adult canines come in, then the premolars, and then molars.
 A kitten will have replaced all 26 baby teeth with 30 permanent teeth by 6 or 7 months of age.
 The extra 4 teeth in the permanent set are the molars.
 The set of kitten baby teeth are missing two molars on top and two molars on bottom.

 Kitten Baby Teeth Diagram